 Public art in our city isn’t just grand monuments – it comes in different guises and sizes.
 Discover 6 artworks you might miss if you’re not watching closely.

 To express the tenderness of this emotion, the artist juxtaposes the tiny figures of the bronze birds against the tall, concrete buildings in the city.
-They’re so small that you won’t notice them immediately, but perhaps the search will have you seeing mundane places differently.
-The birds perch on poles, above doorways and on awnings along Bridge Street, from the Macquarie Street intersection to Grosvenor Street to Lang Park.
+They’re so small you won’t notice them immediately, but the search will have you seeing mundane places differently.
+The birds perch on poles, above doorways and on awnings along Bridge Street, from Macquarie to Grosvenor streets and Lang Park.

 A functional object and a vigil at once, Lamp for Mary was created to illuminate a dark lane in Surry Hills and serve as a memorial for a queer woman who survived being beaten and raped in this place.
 In 1996, a woman named Mary was violently attacked for her sexuality.
 She survived and later found out that people in nearby buildings heard the attack but didn’t act.

 The community reacted in outrage and came together to reclaim the space by establishing a memorial to victims of sexual violence.
 This memorial was later recommissioned and reimagined in Mikala Dwyer’s work.

 Inspired by giant lettered billboards seen outside cinemas or churches, Village Voices doesn’t sound like the type of work that would be hidden.
 But, situated down a narrow laneway in Surry Hills, between the southern end of Crown Street and Wilshire Street, it’s easy to pass it by.
 The artwork captures local stories and forgotten histories in poetry or prose.
 Artist Astra Howard, who worked for many years in crisis homelessness services, gives locals a chance to tell their stories.